 To ensure that the risk and capital implications of business decisions are constantly monitored, a monthly report is prepared and submitted to the RCC which includes both executive directors of TPEN, and a quarterly update is provided to the TPEN Board.
-This will assess any material changes in TPEN's business, strategy, outsource providers and its financial position as well as recent material internal loss events that affect TPEN or its unit-linked funds.
+This will assess any material changes in TPEN's business, strategy, shared service arrangements or outsource providers and its financial position as well as recent material internal loss events that affect TPEN or its unit-linked funds.